50 CPA Questions and Answers

 35. “Do you need an annual tax opinion to back this up?”

-Category 8: Trust Termination and Long-Term Planning
+Section 8: Trust Termination and Long-Term Planning

 36. “What happens when the trust ends after 100 years?”